kalaspuff/tomodachi/README.rst

             # Received message, fordarding the same message as response on another route / topic
             await tomodachi.amqp_publish(self, message, routing_key="example.response")

-AWS SNS+SQS event based messaging service 📝
+AWS SNS+SQS event based messaging service 📡
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-*Example of a service using AWS SNS+SQS managed pub/sub messaging.
+Example of a service using AWS SNS+SQS managed pub/sub messaging.
 AWS SNS and AWS SQS together brings managed message queues for microservices, distributed systems, and serverless applications hosted on AWS. ``tomodachi`` services can customize their enveloping functionality to both unwrap incoming messages and/or to produce enveloped messages for published events / messages.
-Pub/sub patterns are great for scalability in distributed architectures, when for example hosted in Docker on Kubernetes.*
+Pub/sub patterns are great for scalability in distributed architectures, when for example hosted in Docker on Kubernetes.

 .. code:: python